Table Of Content

 When and how to ask Google to remove photos from search results?

-If getting the photo off Google is time-sensitive, and it's important to you to get the image of the internet as soon as possible, there is a protocol you can follow to notify Google that significant changes have been made to the content of a web page, that can speed up the process.
-To do this, you'll need to specify the correct URL of the image(s) you want removed using the Google Outdated Content Removal Tool.
+If removing the picture from Google Images is time-sensitive, and it’s important that you get the image off the internet as soon as possible, there is a protocol you can follow to notify Google that significant changes have been made to the content of a web page, that can speed up the process.
+To do this, you’ll need to specify the correct URL of the image(s) you want removed using the Google Outdated Content Removal Tool.

 It can sometimes be difficult to find the correct URL of the deleted image to use in the Outdated Content Removal Tool.
 Use the following procedure to ensure you have the correct image URL when submitting the request to Google.

-• Click the menu (three dots) in the upper right corner to view a drop-down menu, and click "Share".
+- Click the menu (three dots) in the upper right corner to view a drop-down menu, and click “Share” (as seen in the image below).

 Recap: Google Image Removal via Outdated Content Removal Tool